 3.1 NP-completeness of Minimum Binary Decision Diagram Identification Problems

-In this section, we consider the complexity of identifying minimum BDD's from positive examples and negative examples.
+In this section, we consider the complexity of identifying the minimum BDD from positive examples and negative examples.
 We assume in this paper that the variable ordering of a BDD is fixed.
-As the measures of the size of BDD's, we consider both the width and the number of nodes.